-We are a transportation planning organization for the four Counties of Asotin, Garfield, Columbia and Whitman in the Southeast Washington State.
-We work closely with the Lewis-Clark Valley Metropolitan Planning Organization (LCVMPO) to deliver comprehensive transportation planning and policy services for the region.
+We are the Washington State Department of Transportation (WSDOT) funded and regulated Transportation planning organization for the SE corner of the WA serving four Counties of Asotin, Garfield, Columbia and Whitman.
+Palouse RTPO was originally formed in 1993 between the four counties as a result of Growth Management Act (GMA) to ensure local and regional coordination of Transportation plans.
+(Learn More)We work closely with four counties, local and regional community, Public Transit Agencies, Ports, Cities, Towns, Counties, WSDOT and the Lewis-Clark Valley Metropolitan Planning Organization (LCVMPO) to deliver comprehensive transportation planning and policy services for the region.